maxwell187/serverfucker/README.md

 ------------------------------------------------------
 Any APIs?

-Its enough if you use the standart SpigotAPI for version 1.8.x.
+Its enough if you use the standard SpigotAPI for version 1.8.x.

 ------------------------------------------------------
 Thats it!